-All students should sign up for courses within August 30, each year.
-Registration forms are available in the Graduate Office.
+All students should registrer for courses within August 30, each year.
+A form for this is available at Graduate School.

-Each student is responsible for signing up for each specific course.
+Each student is responsible for registering on each specific course.

-Each term has an exam registration period which will be found announced on the MSc message board.
-Students are responsible for signing up for the exams on specific forms within the exam registration period.
+Each term there is an exam registration period.
+This period will be announced on the MSc message board.
+Students are responsible to registrer for exams on specific forms within the exam registration period.

-In each MSc program there is one optional core course in addition to the electives.
-Make sure that you sign up for these courses ahead of each academic year.
-We recommend that you take electives and the additional core course during the second year.
+In all the programs there are one optional core course and some electives.
+Make sure that you registrer for these courses ahead of each academic year.
+We recommend you to take electives and the additional core course during the second year.